elijahjf/reactjs-color-palette-generator/README.md

 ## Contexts

+- Base Colour
+  - hex colour of new theme
 - Localstorage manager for list of CSS themes
   - Array of Theme Lists
 - Localstorage manager for current CSS theme